electron-forge/electron-forge-docs/configuration.md

 # Configuration

 Electron Forge configuration is centralized in a single configuration object.
 You can specify this config in your package.json on the `config.forge` property.
-This property can have be in one of two forms:
+This property can be in one of two forms:

 * An object containing your entire Forge configuration.
 * A relative path pointing at a JavaScript file that exports your config.